Lavandin versus Lavender: What's the Difference?

 Short Intro to Botanical Classification

 To grasp the difference and similarity between Lavender and Lavandin, it’s helpful to know a little regarding plant classification.
 The most important levels of classification are family, genus, and species:

 Family is a broad division, that includes multiple types of plants.
 In the case of Lavender and Lavandin, they both are part of the Lamiaceae family, also known as the mint family.
 Other plants in this family include peppermint, rosemary, basil, and thyme.
 Interestingly, all plants of one family usually have at least one common identifying feature.
 For example, the plants of the Lamiaceae, or mint, family have square stems.
 (They really do, you should feel this for yourself!)

 Genus and species: Roses, T-rexes, and Neanderthals, oh my!

 Genus is a more specific subdivision within a family.
 When we informally talk about a plant, such as an “oak” or “rose” what we’re usually referring to is the genus—the oak genus is "Quercus" and the rose genus is "Rosa."
 Similarly, the lavender genus is "Lavandula."

 Now, within a genus, there is the final tier of classification—species.
 There are one or more species of plants within a genus and these species are essentially the different varieties of one type of plant.
 So, lavandin and lavender are just two species of the Lavandula genus (more on them below!).

-FUN FACT!: When writing out the botanical or “Latin” name of a plant, you write first the genus, then the species, like this: Tyrannosaurus rex (Tyrannosaurus is the genus, rex is the species within the genus).
+FUN FACT!: When writing out the botanical or “Latin” name of a plant species, you write first the genus, then the specific epithet, like this: Tyrannosaurus rex (Tyrannosaurus is the genus, rex is the specific epithet within the genus).
 Another example: Homo sapiens (=humans), versus Homo neanderthalensis (=Neanderthals, also within the genus Homo).

 Lavender - the genus Lavandula